 It is critical for teachers to realize that if insurance is not continued during a period of parenthood leave, medical proof of insurability will be required in order to be reinstated in the plan.
 Coverage is provided for pregnancies for those teachers who are automatically enrolled in the plan whether or not the pregnancy commenced prior to the date of coverage.

 Employment Insurance (EI) provides benefits for teachers on maternity/parenthood leave, provided the eligibility requirements for EI are met.
 Biological mothers are eligible for 15 weeks of maternity benefits.
-The 35 weeks of standard (or 61 weeks of extended) parental benefits can be claimed by either parent.
-Two parents can share parental benefits and may be eligible for an additional 5 or 8 weeks of those benefits.
+The weeks of standard parental benefits can be claimed by either parent.
+For standard parental, up to 40 weeks can be shared between parents, but one parent cannot receive more than 35 weeks of standard benefits.
+For extended parental, up to 69 weeks can be shared between parents, but one parent cannot receive more than 61 weeks of extended benefits.
+(Two parents can share parental benefits and may be eligible for an additional 5 or 8 weeks of those benefits.)
 Adopting parents may also share parental benefits, similarly, once the child arrives in the home.
 Note: Although parental leave under the Collective Agreements is available to both parents for a period of up to 58.5 continuous weeks when school is in session, EI regulations specify that the combined total standard benefits available to biological parents is 50 weeks (55 weeks if shared), and 35 weeks (40 weeks if shared) for adoptive parents.
 The combined total extended benefits available to biological parents is 76 weeks (84 weeks if shared), and 61 weeks (69 weeks if shared) for adoptive parents.

 Standard Parental Benefits